hirosystems/docs/clarinet-test-contract.md

 $ clarinet test
 ```

-When you use `clarinet contract new foo` to create a new contract, clarinet automatically creates
+When you use `clarinet contract new foo` to create a new contract, Clarinet automatically creates
 a unit test file for this new contract, _tests/foo_test.ts_.
 Other files under the _tests/_ directory
 following the Deno test naming convention will also be included: